 Salvation is by Allegiance Alone

-Pistis does not accurately translate to the English word ‘faith’ when used in the context of response to a king.
+Ironically, despite the common understanding of the English word ‘faith’, Merriam-Webster’s first definition is the most accurate: “allegiance to duty or a person.”26 Their second definition is the more common one: “firm belief in something for which there is no proof.”
+Pistis does not accurately translate to the common understanding of the English word ‘faith’ when used in the context of response to a king.
 We must shed the false idea that salvation is based on ‘a strong belief’ that is contrary to evidence or reason.
 We must reject the false idea that salvation comes through ‘feeling sure something is true’ rather than proof.
-The English definitions of ‘faith’ and ‘belief’ are far too inadequate to describe what is necessary for salvation.
+The common English definitions of ‘faith’ and ‘belief’ are far too inadequate to describe what is necessary for salvation.

 Jesus’ kingship completes the entire Biblical story, from creation to renewed creation.
 We see God’s goodness winning victories every day and have so since Jesus first came in the flesh.
 Giving allegiance to Jesus as King over the one and only nation that will outlive all the rest is based on evidence and is reasonable.
 By Jesus’ allegiance for our allegiance, we are saved.
 Through living an allegiant life, we are transformed into the image of Jesus.
 Those who are filled with the Holy Spirit will understand the teachings of Jesus—to not ever respond with violence, love their enemies, and die to self.
 There is no “belief beyond evidence or reason” necessary.
 Jesus’ teachings make sense to those who have been transformed by the renewing of their mind (Romans 12:2).